ankrutik/codenotes/lit/Java Concurrency In Practice.md

 - class is thread safe
 - maintainers alerted for changes

-In the absense of synchronization, compiler, hardware, runtime take substantial liberties with timings and ordering of actions like caching variables in registers or processor-local caches.
+In the absence of synchronization, compiler, hardware, runtime take substantial liberties with timings and ordering of actions like caching variables in registers or processor-local caches.

 When JVM starts, it creates threads for
 - housekeeping like garbage collection, finalization
 - main thread

 # Thread Safety
-Thread safety is more protecting data than about structure of code.
+More about protecting data than about structure of code.

-Synchronization options:
+## Synchronization options
 - `synchronized`
 - `volatile`
 - explicit locks
 - atomic variables
+## Invariants

-**Invariants** mean conditions or states of data of an object that signify the object to be in a valid state.
+conditions or states of data of an object that signify the object to be in a valid state.

-Simple solutions first:
+## Simple solutions first
 1. Don't share state variable across threads
 2. Make state variable immutable
 3. Use synchronization whenever accessing state